 Weight: Average weight is 15-29 lbs.
 Rarely over 50 lbs.
 In the early years they grow around 1 lb. per month, and sometimes 2 lbs. per month.

-Range/Distribution: Distribution of Mahi-mahi ranges across the entire globe in the warm saltwater oceans north and south of the equator.
-In the United States, Mahi-mahi are found in saltwater from Massachusetts to Texas.
+Range/Distribution: Distribution of this fish species ranges across the entire globe in the warm saltwater oceans north and south of the equator.
+In the United States, dorado are found in saltwater from Massachusetts to Texas.

-I have caught Mahi-mahi from the Gandy Bridge in St. Petersburg, Florida a number of times near midnight.
+I have caught many of these fish from the Gandy Bridge in St. Petersburg, Florida a number of times near midnight.
 There are lights at the pier, and as I recall, I tended to catch more of them on full-moon nights or nights when the moon was bright.

-Predators: The lifespan for Mahi-mahi is about 7 years.
+Predators: The lifespan for dorado fish is about 7 years.
 Predators of Mahi-mahi include sharks, marlin, dolphins, porpoises, and other predatory species.